carlynorama/UnsafeWrapCSampler/README.md

 This repo is not designed to import into production code as much as to use as a reference.
 To quickly get a sense of what it can do, download the companion project mentioned above.
 It has Views for each of the major concepts.

 - First scan the `random.h` for the types of C function that the Swift examples bridge to.
 The header file is commented with the location of the Swift code that calls it.
-The C functions were written to test the Swift code, not to demonstrate best practices in C. For example, `rand()` is not a great source for random numbers, there is very little error checking, some fairly sloppy typing (`int` when should be `uint` or `size_t`, unnecessary `void*`), lots of pointers where you wouldn't necessarily use one, etc.
+The C functions were written to test the Swift code, not to demonstrate best practices in C. For example, `rand()` is not a great source for random numbers, there is very little error checking, some fairly sloppy typing (`int` when should be `uint` or `size_t`, unnecessary `void*`), lots of pointers where one wouldn't necessarily use one, etc.

 - The bulk of the code is in `RandomProvider` which is divided into sections, each providing a different kind of random information from numbers, to arrays of numbers, to strings, to a C struct representing 32bit color information.